fbpx

 • Bachelor’s degree

-• Understanding of and commitment to working in and fostering an environment of belonging and pluralism
+• Deep understanding of and commitment to working in and fostering a diverse, equitable, and inclusive environment

 • Ability and willingness to work evenings and weekends as needed